 Source: Wikipedia, Logstown

 When the French built forts at Presque Isle (now Erie), LeBeouff (now Waterford), and Venango (now Franklin) in 1752, Virginia's Governor Dinwiddie sent George Washington to direct them to leave.
 Washington's visit in the winter of 1753 failed to intimidate the French.
-In 1754 Governor Dinwiddie sent William Trent with an advbance guard of colonial troops to build a Virginia fort at the Forks of the Ohio.
+In 1754 Governor Dinwiddie sent William Trent with an advance guard of colonial troops to build a Virginia fort at the Forks of the Ohio.

 The French sent a military expedition downriver and seized Fort Prince George ("Trent's Fort").
 At the time, Washington was leading a body of men to reinforce Trent at the fort.
 He arrived too late and his expedition ended in disaster.
 With his Native America allies he attacked a small number of French troops at Jumonville Glen, but quickly retreated and built a palisade for protection.